hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 In Tokelau, the national waste management workforce has increased from 1 to 4 people.
 All 3 waste management officers are women.

-**Conclusion:** This project tackles the challenge of waste management in low population density setting.
+**Conclusion:** This project tackles the challenge of waste management in a low population density setting.

 **SDG 1 "No Poverty":** One of the aims of the project was to provide work opportunities to women and young people who often struggle to find income sources.